 - Keep content fresh and up-to-date.
 Relevant information is usually the most recent as out-of-date information could be deemed irrelevant.

-- Optimize your layout with defined page headings (H1, H2, H3 etc)
+- Optimise your layout with defined page headings (H1, H2, H3, etc)

 - Use bold texts where possible to highlight keywords